-- If the liquidity price or volume weighted average market price ("VWAP") of an Ordinary share over the immediately preceding 20 trading days is equal to or exceeds A\$7.00: 300,000 options will vest. - If the liquidity price or VWAP of an Ordinary share over the immediately preceding 20 trading days is equal to or exceeds A\$9.00: 300,000 options will vest. - If the liquidity price or VWAP of an Ordinary share over the immediately preceding 20 trading days is equal to or exceeds A\$11.00: 400,000 options will vest.
+- If the liquidity price or volume weighted average market price ("VWAP") of an Ordinary share over the immediately preceding 20 trading days is equal to or exceeds \$5.41: 300,000 options vest. - If the liquidity price or VWAP of an Ordinary share over the immediately preceding 20 trading days is equal to or exceeds \$6.96: 300,000 options vest. - If the liquidity price or VWAP of an Ordinary share over the immediately preceding 20 trading days is equal to or exceeds \$8.50: 400,000 options vest.

+All of these 'Executive Director Liquidity and Price Target Options' fully vested on completion of the IPO on November 17, 2021.
 The option holder is entitled to receive, in its capacity as a holder of the options, an income distribution per vested option equal to any dividend, distribution, capital return or buyback proceeds ("Distribution") paid by the Company per Ordinary share as if any vested options were exercised and Ordinary shares issued to the option holder at the relevant time of such Distribution.